syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 ## Setting pointer drag

-MarkerPointer and NeedlePointer can be touched and dragged over the scale value by setting the [`EnableDragging`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.MarkerPointer~EnableDragging.html) property to true.
+MarkerPointer and NeedlePointer can be touched and dragged over the scale value by setting the [`EnableDragging`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.MarkerPointer~EnableDragging.html) property as true.
 Pointers can be moved to the respective touch position.

 {% tabs %}